Edward Olivares Player Props: Royals vs. Angels

 Angels Pitching Rankings

-- The Angels have the 15th-ranked team ERA across all league pitching staffs (4.22).
+- The Angels have a 4.16 team ERA that ranks 14th among all league pitching staffs.

-- Angels pitchers combine to give up 78 total home runs at a clip of 1.1 per game (to rank 17th in baseball).
+- The Angels rank 15th in baseball in home runs surrendered (78 total, 1.1 per game).

-- The left-hander's most recent time out came on Sunday against the Seattle Mariners, when he went five innings, surrendering five earned runs while allowing 10 hits.
+- His last time out was on Sunday against the Seattle Mariners, when the righty tossed five innings, surrendering three earned runs while giving up seven hits.

-- In 12 games this season, the 26-year-old has amassed a 4.52 ERA and 6.8 strikeouts per nine innings, while allowing a batting average of .264 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.